-Skullgirls might have gained notoriety for carrying an all-female roster, however, including a female fighter in a fighting game was a rarity at the early stage of the genre.
+Skullgirls might have gained notoriety for carrying an all-female roster, but including a female fighter - lest multiple - in a fighting game was a rarity at the early years of the genre.
 Mortal Kombat was the first mainstream fighting game that boasted a bevy of female fighters.
-The earlier titles basically had palette swaps of the same character, but at least multiple female fighters could be chosen.
+In the earlier titles they were just palette swaps of the same model, but hey, it's still variety, right?

 Fighters’ First Lady: Chun-Li